Avci at XPS microscope

 MONT Scholars recipient makes plans for grad school

 Michael Espinal, a MONT Empower Scholars recipient, is preparing to take his enthusiasm for research to the next level.
-“Getting involved with undergraduate research has been pretty life-changing,” said Espinal, who grew up in Vacaville, California, an hour’s drive inland from San Francisco, and was drawn to MSU for its outdoor setting and friendly community.
+“Getting involved wihas been pretty life-changing,” said Espinal, who grew up in Vacaville, California, an hour’s drive inland from San Francisco, and was drawn to MSU for its outdoor setting and friendly community.
 “It has really opened a lot of doors for me.”
-Read the complete MSU News article here.
+Dec.
+2021 Click here to read the complete MSU News article here.

 MSU researchers find potential use for recycled plastic in concrete